Websites

 No text – Designers are wonderful humans with a keen eye for what looks great plus many ideas for your web layout, fonts and colour-scheme.
 However, they are not magicians.
 They cannot create images where there are none, and they tend not to like writing.
 If you don’t give your web designer any copy, they will show off to you how fluent they are in Latin.
 Only joking about them being fluent in Latin, but they will use lorem ipsum, or placeholder text.
 You won’t understand it and neither will your audience.

-So how do you avoid these pitfalls?
+So how do you prevent website project delays?
 Think of the following as your checklist for when you have to brief a web designer.

 What to give to your web designer before the website project can go ahead